 A short 3 minute video on The History of the Cabmen’s Shelters can be found on YouTube:

 Between designing handbags fit for the Duchess of Cambridge, and assisting Mayor Boris in his mission to make the host city look beautiful for the 2012 Olympic games, Anya Hindmarch is taking up the cause to save the Cabmen’s Shelters from extinction.
 She has designed a two-way 2012 London diary/notebook which contains tips about her favourite places in London to visit, including, of course, the shelters for a great cuppa.
-In recognition of her love affair with London’s Cabmen’s Shelters, Anya has produced a limited edition, Cabman inspired, ‘First Edition’ collectible Diary, hand-tooled by London’s oldest book maker.
+In recognition of her love affair with London’s Cabmen’s Shelters, Anya has produced a limited edition, Cabman inspired, ‘First Edition’ collectable Diary, hand-tooled by London’s oldest bookmaker.
 The cover features intricate leather details in Cabman’s Green French Calf leather, embossed with tongue and groove detail reflecting the exterior walls of the wooden huts and features a cabbie’s menu.
 Turn the pages to discover special details alluding to the character and life of London’s cabbies; a tea stain from a cabbies mug, taxi receipts, a cabbies’ badge and Anya’s take on the magic tree air freshener.
-With a limited edition of 10 it comes in at £750 a pop.
+With a limited edition of 10, it comes in at £750 a pop.
 Cabbies who might not wish to spend that much on a diary can purchase the regular one starting from £125.

 Nathan Yeoman at Yeoman Models now makes scale replicas of the Green Shelters these are 3D printed in white nylon plastic with a matte finish and slight grainy feel in either N or TT gauge.